How Do I Talk About Lung Cancer

 - Your partner will probably be shocked initially.
 The shock will wear off and your partner will most likely want to support you in any way possible.

 - Tell your partner what you need.
 No one is a mind reader and your needs will change over time and over the course of your lung cancer treatment.
+Not clearly expressing your needs can lead to frustration felt by both you and your spouse or partner.
 Remember, your partner probably has never been in your situation before.
 He or she needs guidance to know how to best support you.

 - Many parents instinctively want to protect their children and grandchildren.
 You might consider not telling them.
 Though your intentions might be loving, it is in everyone's best interest to share your diagnosis.